GolovchenkoA/oauth2/README.md

 - JWT Tokens are visible (can be decoded and they contain some information)
 - No way to revoke them before they are expired

+### JWT Token validation (on API server side)
+There are multiple ways:
+- **Remote Token Introspection**: API server gets a request, extracts a JWT token and  sends a POST request to the auth server to check if the token is valid.
+Drawbacks: Requires communicate with the Auth server and it adds latency.
+See specification [RFC7622 OAuth 2.0 Token Introspection](https://www.oauth.com/oauth2-servers/token-introspection-endpoint/)
+- **Local Token Validation**:
+ ⚠️ Best practice for this validation type is not includ "alg" (algorithm) field in JWT token.
+Why?
+Because only you should know what algorithm (RS256 or HS256) is used.
+It can be done by getting your Auth server metadata from a specific URL.
+The algorithm can be found there.
+A public key can be get from the methadata as well.
+ ⚠️ Do not try to implement all the validation and getting methadate by your self.
+Always use a library for that purposes.
+- **Use API Gateway** (✅ the best of the both worlds!!!!): API Gateway server use Local Validation and drops request with invalid tokens.
+The rest calls (including calls with revoked tokens) are redirected to API servers.

+✅ Pros:
+- API Gateway as the first line of security that process all the requests and filters invalid ones.
+- API Servers get much less traffic
+-
+❌ Cons:
+- It does not filter revoked tokens, but it's not an issue if a token was valid some time ago.
+It's an appropriate solution for non critical API calls.
+- API servers still should decide what to do with request with revoked tokens.
+They still can validate such requests using `Remote Token Introspection`